h0bb3/s4rdm3x/docs/index.md

 A command line tool for executing experiments in parrallell.
 It reads an experiment definition xml-file and distributes the experiments over a number of threads.
 Typically useful for running experiments in multicore computing clouds.

 # Installation
-Download the latest [Release](https://github.com/tobias-dv-lnu/s4rdm3x/releases) from GitHub, it includes precompiled versions of the tools as jar applications for all plattforms.
+Download the latest [Release](https://github.com/tobias-dv-lnu/s4rdm3x/releases) from GitHub, it includes precompiled versions of the tools as jar applications for all platforms.

 ## Data Systems
 S4rdm3x is distributed with architectural models and source code to implementation mappings for a number of systems (see the data/systems directory).
 Models and mappings are based on work during the [SAEroCon workshop](https://saerocon.wordpress.com/) and a replication package provided by Joao Brunet et. al. [On the Evolutionary Nature of Architectural Violations](https://code.google.com/archive/p/on-the-nature-dataset/wikis/ReplicabilityOfTheStudy.wiki)